-PTM 215ZE supports two different security keys for the authentication of data telegrams:
+PTM 216Z supports two different security keys for the authentication of data telegrams:

+SECURITY KEY1

+This security key is readable via NFC as described in chapter 4.2 and provided by the Installation QR code of the device label described in chapter 5.3.1.
+This security key is used by default.

+SECURITY KEY2

-- SECURITY\KEY1 This security key is readable via NFC and provided by the Installation QR code of the device label described in chapter 5.3.1.
-This security key is used by default. - SECURITY\KEY2 This security key is intended for application requiring a very high level of security.
-This key must be written by the user to NFC via the NFC PC configuration tool as described in chapter 4.2.
+This security key is intended for application requiring a very high level of security.
+This key must be written by the user to NFC as described in in chapter 4.2.
 Once written, this key is not readable via NFC and is not provided by the Installation QR code of the device label described in chapter 5.3.1.
-Use of SECURITY\KEY2 for the authentication of data telegrams can be selected via the NFC PC configuration tool as described in chapter 4.2.
+Use of SECURITY\KEY2 for the authentication of data telegrams can be selected via NFC as described in chapter 4.2.